Microsoft/azure-docs.pt-pt/articles/data-factory/create-shared-self-hosted-integration-runtime-powershell.md

 - **Subscrição do Azure**.
 Se não tiver uma subscrição do Azure, [crie uma conta gratuita](https://azure.microsoft.com/free/) antes de começar.

 - **Azure PowerShell**.
-Siga as instruções em [instalar Azure PowerShell no Windows com o PowerShellGet](https://docs.microsoft.com/powershell/azure/install-az-ps).
-Use o PowerShell para executar um script para criar um tempo de execução de integração auto-hospedado que pode ser compartilhado com outras fábricas de dados.
+Follow the instructions in [Install Azure PowerShell on Windows with PowerShellGet](https://docs.microsoft.com/powershell/azure/install-az-ps).
+You use PowerShell to run a script to create a self-hosted integration runtime that can be shared with other data factories.

 > [!NOTE]
-> Para obter uma lista de regiões do Azure nas quais Data Factory está disponível no momento, selecione as regiões que lhe interessam em [produtos disponíveis por região](https://azure.microsoft.com/global-infrastructure/services/?products=data-factory).
+> For a list of Azure regions in which Data Factory is currently available, select the regions that interest you on  [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=data-factory).

 ### <a name="create-a-data-factory"></a>Criar uma fábrica de dados

 1. Inicie o Windows PowerShell Integrated Scripting Environment (ISE).

-1. Criar variáveis.
-Copie e cole o script a seguir.
-Substitua as variáveis, como **subscriptionname** e **ResourceGroupName**, pelos valores reais:
+1. Create variables.
+Copy and paste the following script.
+Replace the variables, such as **SubscriptionName** and **ResourceGroupName**, with actual values:

     ```powershell
     # If input contains a PSH special character, e.g. "$", precede it with the escape character "`" like "`$".